-While some HVAC issues are simply a matter of cleaning coils and filters, something that you can do yourself, many of the 10 most common heating and cooling system problems will develop into much bigger concerns if not serviced early.
+While some HVAC issues are simply a matter of cleaning coils and filters, many of the 10 most common heating and cooling system problems will develop into much bigger concerns if not serviced early.
 Most of these can be avoided with regular preventive maintenance calls.
 It is wise to have your system checked annually to prevent outages during extreme weather.

 Get Answers to the 10 Most Common HVAC Problems

 1) LACK OF MAINTENANCE

 Regularly scheduled maintenance by a licensed service contractor is a MUST to keep your system in proper working order.
 Many of the most common furnace problems can be avoided with proper maintenance by a certified service contractor.
 You have likely invested thousands of dollars in your home heating system.
 Why not protect that investment?
 If you neglect to perform regular maintenance you will most likely experience unexpected costly breakdowns, increased energy cost, poor performance and frustration.

 Protect your investment and gain peace of mind by calling Jennings Heating at (330)784-1286 to have a NATE certified technician inspect your HVAC system today.

 2) DIRTY FILTERS

 Replacing your filter regularly is one of the most important things you can do to extend the life and efficiency of your furnace.
 If your filter is dirty it will restrict airflow causing your unit to work much harder to circulate air through your home.
 This puts unnecessary strain on your furnace’s’ blower and will result in comfort issues as well.
 A dirty filter can also cause the furnace to overheat and shut off on high limit.